intincrab/heliumpng/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'How I created this site'
+title: 'How I created this website'
 pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
 author: 'heliumpng'